Two U of G experts appeared on CBC Radio’s Quirks & Quarks program over the weekend to answer listener questions about science.

 Aaron Fairweather, an entomologist and a PhD student in U of G’s School of Environmental Sciences, answered a question about power dynamics in ant super-colonies.

-Fairweather is completing his PhD with Profs.
+Fairweather is completing their PhD with Profs.
 Nigel Raine, holder of the Rebanks Family Chair in Pollinator Conservation, and Jonathan Schmidt.

 Fairweather was part of a team of U of G researchers working in a New Brunswick conservation area who discovered a rare variety of ant known for “enslaving” other ant species.